Operational objective: Developing operational objectives

 Peter Drucker suggested that operational objectives should be SMART, which means specific, measurable, achievable, realistic, and time constrained.

 First, an operational objective should be specific, focused, well defined and clear enough rather than vague so that employees know what to achieve via the work.
 A specific objective should state the expected actions and outcomes.
 This would help to prevent the possibility of employees working for different goals.

-Secondly, an operational objective should be measurable and quantifiable so that people can know whether it has been met or not.
+Secondly, a goal should be measurable and quantifiable so that people can know whether it has been met or not.
 For example, an objective might be increasing sales revenue by ten percent.
 This would prevent the confusions and conflicts on whether it has been met between different stakeholders.

 Thirdly, an objective should be achievable and feasible.
 It also should be agreed by stakeholders, especially by employees.
 If they think it is un-achievable, it might demotivate them.

-Fourthly, an objective should be realistic as well as challenging.
+Fourthly, a plan should be realistic as well as challenging.
 It should be reasonable given their limited resources.

 Lastly, it should have a specified deadline (time frame) for its achievement.
 This would prevent the work from dragged on, and would help to increase productivity.
 It is also good to determine priorities.
 For example, operational objectives that would have greater influence on customer satisfaction should be completed in a faster time frame than those have less influence.

 It might be difficult to set operational objectives that are understood and accepted by all employees, as they might see different priorities and values.
 Therefore, it is important to let employees to participate in the determining of the objectives and to state them as clearly as possible.
 After setting appropriate operational objectives for each department, business plans can then be made to achieve them.